M-earnest/docker_workshop/_sources/advanced/management.md

     `docker ps`

-This is worth checking, if you notice a drop in performance during computation, can't connect to certain ports when using jupyter notebooks, get a memory related error, etc.
+This is worth checking if you notice a drop in performance during computation, can't connect to certain ports when using jupyter notebooks, get a memory related error, etc.

-To get a list of _all_ `containers` use the `-a` flag
+To get a list of _all_ `containers` that have been previously run use the `-a` flag

     `docker ps -a`